-- Sri Lanka isn’t as cheap as portrayed.
-The entry tickets to the tourist destinations in Sri Lanka or souvenirs are ridiculously overpriced.
+- Sri Lanka is pretty cheap but not when it comes to the entry tickets to the tourist destinations and souvenirs.
+They are ridiculously overpriced.

-- Dress appropriately especially when visiting the religious sites.
+- Dress appropriately or rather conservatively especially when visiting the religious sites.
 Cover your shoulders and legs before you enter the religious places.

 - Make sure you shop for souvenirs (handicrafts and gems) from authentic government-certified shopping stores.